 Use TermQuery

-Create a search index that includes the date format to be verified, and use TermQuery to verify the date format.
-If no error is returned, the date format is valid.
+Create a search index that includes fields of the specified Date format and use TermQuery to check the Date format.
+If no error is returned, the Date format is valid.

 public void testDateFormat(SyncClient client, String tableName, String indexName) {